Inverse Electroweak Baryogenesis: Equilibrium Baryon Number

-In summary, depending on the time elapsed since the phase transition relative to the weak sphaleron rate $\Gamma_{\text{ws}}$ and the charged-lepton Yukawa equilibration rate $\Gamma_{y_{l}}$, the system can fall into one of the following regimes (we focus on the case without right-handed neutrino asymmetries, $(Q_{\nu_R},\mu)=0$, in the following): \begin{itemize} \item $\Gamma_{\text{ws}}^{-1} < t < \Gamma_{y_{l}}^{-1}$: non-zero equilibrium baryon number requires a non-zero right-handed lepton charge $\mu_{l_R}$.
+In summary, depending on the time elapsed since the phase transition relative to the weak sphaleron rate $\Gamma_{\text{ws}}$ and the charged-lepton Yukawa equilibration rate $\Gamma_{y_{l}}$, the system can fall into one of the following regimes: \begin{itemize} \item $\Gamma_{\text{ws}}^{-1} < t < \Gamma_{y_{l}}^{-1}$: non-zero equilibrium baryon number requires a non-zero right-handed lepton charges $\mu_{l_R}$.
 Note however that in this case the asymmetry would be washed out at $t > \Gamma_{y_{l}}^{-1}$.
 To prevent this sphaleron washout, the EW symmetry should get broken again rather quickly.
 Such short EW restoration periods can take place for example in domain walls~\cite{Brandenberger:1994mq, Azzola:2024pzq, Sassi:2024cyb}.
 In the following we will analyze the case with a non-zero $\tau_R$ asymmetry generated by the phase transition. \item $\Gamma_{\text{ws}}^{-1}, \Gamma_{y_{l}}^{-1} < t $: non-zero equilibrium baryon number can be provided by a non-zero $X$ charge density.
 As an example of such an additional charge we will employ a $U(1)$ charge associated with an inert Higgs doublet $\Phi=\{\Phi_+, \Phi_0\}^T$.
-In this case there is no relevant limits on the duration of the EW-symmetric phase. \end{itemize}
+In this case there is no relevant limits on the duration of the EW-symmetric phase. \item Finally, a right-handed-neutrino asymmetry can act as an effectively conserved charge and thereby induce a non-zero baryon number, provided the right-handed neutrinos remain decoupled from the thermal plasma.
+For the observed small neutrino masses, this condition is typically satisfied throughout the epoch in which weak sphalerons are active. \end{itemize}